mcdickenson/programming-advice/README.md

   - That is, if it could be a data problem or a code problem, suspect the data first.
 This can save you a **lot** of time.
 - Make sure the code you're running is the code you think you're running.
   - E.g. re-compile, re-install, clear caches as needed.

+### Error Handling

+- Don't fail silently if you can avoid it.

 ### References